ADesprets/apic-gtw-scripts/README.md

 In this article we provide simple sample of gateway script useful for IBM API Connect

 # Introduction
-Two programation languages: XSLT and GatewayScript
+Two programing languages: XSLT and GatewayScript

 ## Why coding?